naf445/MSiA_AVC/README.md

 ## Setup

 ### 1.)
 Acquiring and Storing Data
 In the root folder is a bash script `getData.sh` which takes one argument `<s3://bucket-name>`.
 This script will retrieve the data folder from this [website](http://www.cs.cmu.edu/~dbamman/booksummaries.html) and place it in `data/booksummaries`.
 The script will then take this new directory and copy its contents to an S3 bucket provided by the user.
-For this to work you must have AWS CLI installed & configured, and an existing S3 bucket connected to your account.
+**Note:** You must have AWS CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) & [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html), and an existing S3 bucket connected to your account.

 ```bash
 $ getData.sh <s3://bucket-name>
 ```